FAQS

 12 What causes septic system odors?

-and System overload.
+Odors are commonly caused by: Failed aerator, Low or missing chlorine, Excess sludge buildup, and System overload.
 Odors should never be ignored.

 13 How often does my aerobic system need to be inspected?